linuxliste/OSF/README.md

 # 2.Generate the configuration file

 There configuration file is generated with the same tool as TSDZ2: javaconfigurator.jar.
-To know how to use this tool and the purpose of all parameters, see the TSDZ2 manual at https://github.com/emmebrusa/TSDZ2-Smart-EBike-1/blob/master/manuals/EN-Parameter_configurator_guide-TSDZ2-v20.1C.2-2.pdf
+To know how to use this tool and the purpose of all parameters, see the TSDZ2 manuals at https://github.com/emmebrusa/TSDZ2-Smart-EBike-1/tree/master/manuals
 Note: it could be that the TSDZ2 manual is not 100% up to date (the configurator contains perhaps a few more fields).